 The position of director is remunerated.
 Directors' remuneration shall consist of all or some of the following concepts, for a total combined amount that shall be agreed by the General Shareholders' Meeting, pursuant to the directors' remuneration policy and conditional, when required by law, on the prior approval of the General Shareholders' Meeting:

-- (a) A fixed fee - (b) Expenses for attendance - (c) A share of the profits, under the terms established in Article 48, Paragraph 2, of the company's bylaws. - (d) Variable remuneration based on general benchmark indicators or parameters - (e) Remuneration via the provision of shares or share options or amounts that are linked to the company's share price
+- (a) A fixed fee

+- (b) Expenses for attendance

+- (c) Variable remuneration based on general benchmark indicators or parameters

 [ENGLISH TRANSLATION FOR INFORMATION PURPOSES.
 SPANISH VERSION SHOULD PREVAIL]